Boris Johnsons' hiring of advisers shows Erin OTooles the Tories have no intention of playing nice | ExBulletin

 O’Toole may not be considering the idea of publicly injecting himself with COVID to calm the public, as Johnson would have considered at the start of the pandemic.
 O’Toole also wouldn’t want to be compared to the damn mayor of Jaws, as the UK prime minister did, according to former councilor Dominic Cummings.

-But something in Johnson’s politics obviously sent Canadian Tories knocking on the doors of people who helped him move to 10 Downing St. As my fellow Star Stephanie Levitz and Alex Boutilier have reported, the team at ‘O’Toole hired not one, but two consulting firms. with links to Johnson’s victories: Topham Guerin for social media and Stack Data Strategies for political analysis.
+But something in Johnson’s politics obviously sent the Canadian Tories knocking on the doors of the people who helped him move to 10 Downing St. As my fellow Star Stephanie Levitz and Alex Boutilier have reported, the team at ‘O’Toole hired not one, but two consulting firms linked to Johnson’s victories: Topham Guerin for social media and Stack Data Strategies for political analysis.

 We can guess two conclusions from these contracts: The Conservatives are serious about the looming data war with the Liberals, and they have no intention of playing nice.